JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/neural-networks.md

 * $w_1, w_2, \ldots, w_n$ are the weights
 * $b$ is the bias

-The main function of Bias is to provide every node with a trainable constant value in addition to the normal inputs that the node receives.
+The main function of bias is to provide every node with a trainable constant value in addition to the normal inputs that the node receives.